-After designing their concrete mixture, teams are asked to perform a simplified life-cycle assessment (LCA) and present their results in a written report and a poster.
+After designing their concrete mixture, teams are asked to perform a simplified life-cycle assessment (LCA) and present their results in a written report and a recorded presentation.
 The format of this report is inspired by an environmental product declaration document, which is favored by the industry to communicate the environmental footprint of products.

 مشاهده ادامه آیین نامه

-d.
-The deadline to register is December 6, 2019.
+- Registration dates are listed at the end of these rules.
 Teams will receive confirmation of registration from ACI and must be sure to submit all required paperwork and information by the deadlines noted.

 a.
 Portland cement Type I or II satisfying ASTM C150 or hydraulic cement GU type complying with ASTM C1157 must be used.
 Commercial blended cement is not allowed.